-Lab Reports are due the week after the experiment was completed.
+Lab Reports are due the end of the period in which the experiment was completed.

 Assignments:

 Students must complete all laboratory assignments (lab reports, quizzes, and lab participation) in order to receive even a passing grade ("D") for the course.